Love of language, literature, culture makes U.S. Army perfect fit for LRC Italy employee of the quarter

+“I love all the experiences, and that's why I'm very happy to work for the U.S. Army.
+Here, I see and experience a different culture and language every day,” said the Italian local national employee and senior budget analyst at LRC Italy’s resource management office (S-8) who speaks Italian, English and Spanish fluently.

+And Rubagotti said she’s equally happy about her recent selection as LRC Italy’s employee of the quarter (senior grade) for 4th quarter, fiscal year 2023.

-Erika Rubagotti answers the telephone as her office.
-The senior budget analyst at Logistics Readiness Center Italy’s resource management office (S-8) was recently selected as LRC Italy’s newest employee of the quarter.
-Rubagotti was solely responsible for closing out all the fiscal year 2023 budget and funding requirements for LRC Italy, and the work she accomplished during this critical timeframe was instrumental in the decision to select her as employee of the quarter.
-(U.S. Army courtesy photo)
+Due to heavy employee turnover, for the last four months Rubagotti was solely responsible for closing out all the fiscal year 2023 budget and funding requirements for LRC Italy, and the work she accomplished during this critical timeframe was instrumental in the decision to select her as employee of the quarter.

+“I'm very satisfied and proud because all people here – my supervisor and my director and everyone – they recognized all the work I did and how I managed everything, closing out the year without any errors and pending transactions,” said Rubagotti.
+“It's very satisfying for me to be selected as the employee of the quarter because that means that I did an excellent job with limited resources and support.”

+Rubagotti started working at LRC Italy in July of 2020.
+Before that, she was working as a budget analyst with U.S. Army Garrison Italy for about seven years.
+Living in Vicenza her whole life, the 52-year-old mother of a teenage son and graduate of Padova University, has now worked with the Army in Vicenza for over 23 years.

 |Date Taken: